Mia-Rae Clifford: Geelong

 In August 2018, Clifford joined AFLW expansion club, Geelong.
 In April 2019, Clifford was delisted by Geelong.

 Fremantle

 In April 2019, Clifford was signed as a delisted free agent by Fremantle.
 In August 2020, she was delisted by Fremantle.

+VFLW

 Essendon

 In November 2020, Clifford was signed by Essendon Football Club as a member of their women's VFLW team.
 Clifford was named as the leading goal kicker for the 2021 season.
 At the beginning of the 2022 season, Clifford was promoted to the role of Co-Captain alongside Georgia Nanscawen.
 The pair went on to lead the team, alongside Head Coach Brendan Major, to an undefeated season, finishing as Major Premiers in the 2022 Rebel VFLW Grand Final at Port Melbourne ETU Stadium in July 2022.

+Rugby career

+Clifford joined the Melbourne Rebels for the 2023 Super W season.

 Personal life

 As of 2017, Clifford was engaged to Collingwood's Penny Cula-Reid.
 The pair have been referred to as the first openly gay couple in the league.